yesthisistom/Resume-Parser/README.md

 See 'requirements.txt' for required packages.
 This script and libraries were written using python 3.6.

-If you intend to process PDFs with images and no text, please install Google's [Tesseract OCR ](https://github.com/tesseract-ocr/tesseract)
+If you intend to process PDFs with images and no text, please install Google's [Tesseract OCR ](https://github.com/tesseract-ocr/tesseract).

+'requirements.txt' created with pipreqs.

 ## Included libraries